isabella232/floret/README.md

 ### Documentation

 Floret creates an Open API spec for your api at bootstrap.
-It exposes a /api-spec.json endpoint, and this url can be consumer by viewing applications.
+It exposes a /api-spec.json endpoint, and this url can be used by consuming applications.
 One such application may be Swagger UI, which is deployed as a floret core service called api-doc.
 Upon standing up, a notification of new documentation is sent to api-doc, which in turn hosts the spec.

 #### Documenting Custom APIs